WebsiteBaker-modules/anynews/README.md

 		include(WB_PATH . '/modules/cwsoft-anynews/droplet/cwsoft-anynews-droplet.php');
 		return $output;

-Now you can use the Droplet from your WYSIWYG editor or template file by entering:
+Now you can use the Droplet from your WYSIWYG editor or template file via:

 	[[getNewsItems?group_id=1,2&display_mode=4]]